Welcome to today's edition of the Rush 24-7 podcast.

 They don't see the correlation in going in and stopping this whatsoever.

-They also do not see the irony.
+They also do not see the irony, ladies and gentlemen.

-Oh, ladies and gentlemen, here's the New York Times upset about classified government documents showing up on the internet.
+Here's the New York Times upset about classified government documents showing up on the internet.

-Now the New York Times had put them in the newspaper.
+Now, the New York Times had put them in the newspaper.

-The public's right to know.
+That's a public right to know.

-And but now they turn around and they don't like these kinds of postings on the internet.
+But now they turn around and they don't like these kinds of postings on the internet, I guess, because they didn't get it exclusively.

-So the left is all talking about how the government's incompetent, can't keep secrets, uh, posts this stuff on the internet.
+So the left is all talking about how the government's incompetent, can't keep secrets, posts this stuff on the internet.

-The government has uh has taken the website down.
+The government has taken the website down.

 But here's the bottom line, folks.